szyminson/simple-website/README.md

 - Module's layout - each module has it's own layout so you can easily change a look of the module.

 Main and sub layouts are stored in `/views/layouts`.
 Modules' layouts are stored in `/views/modules`.
+## File naming
+- Main and sub layouts: `/views/layouts/LayoutName.blade.php`
+- Modules' layouts: `/views/modules/ModuleName.blade.php`

 #### Note:
-You can use https://asset-packagist.org/ for your front-end dependencies.
+You can use [Asset Packagist](https://asset-packagist.org/) for your front-end dependencies.
 By default front-end assets will be stored in `/public/assets`.

 # Modules
 Modules are simple parts which can be used to build your subpage.
 You can create 2 kinds of modules: